 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Whether you rent a second home to long-term tenants or open up a room to vacationers for a week or two at a time, working as a landlord can be lucrative.
-However, renting out property without the proper coverage can put you in a financially vulnerable position — if a tenant sues you and you lack the appropriate coverage, your out-of-pocket expense could easily outweigh your rental income.
-You may think you’ve covered everything with your homeowners insurance, but as a landlord, you will likely have gaps that a specialized policy could fill.
-Bankrate’s insurance editorial team (including four licensed property and casualty agents) is here to help you make sense of homeowners, renters and rental property insurance.
+Whether you rent a second home to long-term tenants or open up a room to vacationers for a week or two at a time, working as a landlord may be lucrative.
+However, renting out property without the proper coverage may put you in a financially vulnerable position — if a tenant sues you and you lack the appropriate coverage, your out-of-pocket expense could easily outweigh your rental income.
+In many instances, home insurance alone does not provide sufficient coverage.
+A landlord insurance policy can help you fill in your coverage gaps and round out your financial protection.

 - Insurance requirements may vary depending on the length of time you are renting out your property.